 (ii) For Type 2 or 2HS splices, splices of each steel reinforcing bar using the fabricator-prepared steel reinforcing bars, tested in staticmonotonic tension, develop 100 percent of the specified tensile strength of the steel reinforcing bar and 125 percent of the specified yield strength of the reinforcing bar for use under the IBC and IRC.
-The Type 2HS splice shall additionally develop strain in tension in the reinforcing bar as specified in Table 7.
 This may be demonstrated in test report(s) submitted to the code official.